advanced-computer-lab/AclProject/README.md

 ## Motivation
-The reason behind this project is to have the ability of creating a full working flightbooking website with the every feature needed to ensure a satisfying experience for all the users.
+The reason behind this project is to have the ability of creating a full working flightbooking website with the every feature needed to ensure a satisfying experience for all the users with minimal effort.

 ## Build Status
 The code fully works and does not contain any bugs/errors.

 ## Code Style
-The following project was written with a standard javascript coding React and React Router for the frontend
+The following project was written with a standard javascript coding where semicolon are always used ,Creating the function happens before calling it,Horizontal and vertical indents to seperate each function or class and curly braces on same line.
-Express and Mongoose for the backend

 ## Screenshots
  <img src="images/homepage.png">